qase-tms/qase-javascript/qase-cucumberjs/README.md

     - `%DATE%`
 - `runDescription` - Set custom Run description, when new run is created
 - `logging` - Enabled debug logging from reporter or not
+- `rootSuiteTitle` - A parent suite for your autocreated tests

 Example configuration file:
 ```json